 20. Information furnished by the applicant has been considered for assessment of injury to the domestic industry.
 The applicant has furnished prima facie evidence with respect to the injury suffered because of the alleged dumped imports.
-There is positive price undercutting and price depression as a result, the applicant has suffered financial losses with negative return on capital employed.
-Despite increase in the capacity, the production of the applicant has declined.
-The market share and the domestic sales of the applicant have declined.
+The volume of the subject goods from the subject country has increased in absolute as well as relative terms.
+There is positive price undercutting and price suppression effect on the prices of the applicant.
+The applicant is suffering financially with a significant decline in both cash profits and return on capital employed.
+Despite having enough capacity to meet the entire Indian demand, the domestic industry has seen a decline in production and sales.
+The market share and the domestic sales of the domestic industry have significantly declined.
 There is sufficient prima facie evidence of injury being caused to the domestic industry by dumped imports of subject goods from the subject country.